Robust intra-model teleconnection patterns for extreme heatwaves: Temporal evolution of the extremes

 The presence of two time scales motivates performing exponential fit, using the following nomenclature for its parameters

 with $\tau_1 < \tau_2$ the \emph{fast} and \emph{slow} time-scales respectively.
 The importance of the slow time scale depends on the ratio $A_1/A_2$.
 The fit is applied to PlaSim/CESM/ERA5 for both France and Scandinavia T2M series and the parameters of the fit are displayed in Table~\ref{tab:autocovariance_parameters}.
-According to the table (as well as the corresponding Figure~\ref{fig:autoPlasimFrance}) one finds that PlaSim is biased especially in Scandinavia, where it fails to capture both the variance (also inferred from the value $C(0)$, i.e. at lag $\tau = 0$) and the fast time scale: both $A_1$ and $\tau_1$ are off by approximately factor 2.
-These discrepancies translate directly into mismatch between return time plots of Plasim and ERA5 as displayed in Figure~\ref{fig:ReturnsPlasimScandinavia} already discussed earlier.
+According to this table {both PlaSim and CESM approximate the first time scale (slope).
+Indeed, this can be confirmed across all the panels in Figure~\ref{fig:autoPlasimFrance}.
+However, Figure~\ref{fig:autoPlasimScandinavia} shows that in Scandinavia PlaSim does not get the variance of the time series right since the blue and the red curve are not matching (also $\tau_1$ is off by approximately factor 2).
+Another conspicuous feature is the mismatch between the plateau in Figure~\ref{fig:autoPlasimFrance} between PlaSim and ERA5.} These discrepancies translate directly into mismatch between return time plots of PlaSim and ERA5 as displayed in Figure~\ref{fig:ReturnsPlasimScandinavia} already discussed earlier.

-CESM fits ERA5 quite well in both France and Scandinavia, although in the latter case there is an over-estimation of variance discussed earlier in Section~\ref{sec:returns}.
+CESM fits ERA5 quite well in both France and Scandinavia {(see Figures~\ref{fig:autoCESMFrance} and~\ref{fig:autoCESMScandinavia})}, although in the latter case there is an over-estimation of variance discussed earlier in Section~\ref{sec:returns}.
 Since ERA5 time series is relatively short we cannot make robust comparisons for the second time scale, which tends to be of the order of 30 to 80 days and, as already mentioned, is likely associated with soil-atmosphere interactions.
-We note that PlaSim overestimates the importance of this second time-scale, which on Figure~\ref{fig:autoPlasimFrance} leads to scaling which resembles slowly decaying plateau.
-This quasi-plateau can be identified also in CESM and ERA5, however to a lesser degree.
+This quasi-plateau identified in {PlaSim on Figure~\ref{fig:autoPlasimFrance}} can be also identified in CESM and ERA5 {on Figure~\ref{fig:autoCESMFrance}}, however to a lesser degree.
 This means that France heatwaves in PlaSim have a bias towards stronger temporal persistence than in observations.
-Earlier we concluded that CESM fits return time for France heatwaves somewhat better than Plasim (Figures~\ref{fig:ReturnsPlasimFrance} and~\ref{fig:ReturnsCESMFrance}).
+CESM fits return time for France heatwaves somewhat better than PlaSim (Figures~\ref{fig:ReturnsPlasimFrance} and~\ref{fig:ReturnsCESMFrance}).
 Thus one may wonder to what extend fitting the second time scale is indispensable for providing a better fit.
 What if $A_2 = 0$?
 We will address this question in the next section.